sibyllinesoft/agent-hacking/README.md

 # Agent Hacking: Claude Code + Bifrost Observability Demo

-This repo shows how to layer **Bifrost** in front of the Claude Code CLI so you can send requests through any provider that speaks the Anthropics API surface while emitting OpenTelemetry traces.
-The included Docker assets start a Claude Code container with Bifrost plus a lightweight observability stack (OpenTelemetry Collector, ClickHouse, Grafana Tempo, and Grafana) so you can see traces end-to-end without additional wiring.
+This repo shows how to layer **Bifrost** in front of Claude Code so you can send requests through any provider while emitting OpenTelemetry traces.
+The included Docker assets start a Claude Code container with Bifrost plus a lightweight, unopinionated observability stack (OpenTelemetry Collector, ClickHouse, Grafana Tempo, and Grafana) so you can see traces end-to-end without additional wiring.

 ## What you get